Flute, Piccolo, and Baroque Flute Lessons

 Bethany is also available to teach flute sectionals in public and private schools in the Twin Cities area.

-If you are interested in a free trial lesson, or if you are a band director or music teacher interested in flute sectionals/clinics/master classes, please fill out the form on the Contact page.
+If you are interested in a trial lesson, or if you are a band director or music teacher interested in flute sectionals/clinics/master classes, please fill out the form on the Contact page.